 Section 1.
-Baseline Monitoring Report (BMR)
+Baseline Monitoring Report

-Baseline monitoring reporting is completed through submission of a Discharge Authorization Request (DAR) Within 90 days after the date of promulgation for the applicable categorical standards found in Appendix C, existing industrial users subject to categorical pretreatment standards and currently discharging an effluent into a sewerage system under the jurisdiction of the District, shall complete and submit to the District, on forms supplied by the District, a BMR.
+Within 90 days after the date of promulgation for the applicable categorical standards found in Appendix C, existing industrial users subject to categorical pretreatment standards and currently discharging an effluent into a sewerage system under the jurisdiction of the District, shall complete and submit to the District, on forms supplied by the District, a BMR.
 Within 90 days after being notified by the District of designation as a significant industrial user, significant industrial users not subject to categorical standards shall submit a BMR to the District.
 Sampling requirements for the completion of the BMR shall be supplied by the District and shall conform to the requirements of 40 CFR 403.12(g).